ferrous-systems/rust-training/training-slides/src/embedded-async.md

 ## Under the hood of `embassy-time`

 - `embassy-time` provides a very convenient API.
-The API is also hardware independent.
-How does it work?
+The high-level API for users is also hardware independent.s How does this work?
 - We have written an embassy time driver for the simple ARM CMSDK Timer [here](https://github.com/embassy-rs/embassy/blob/main/embassy-time/src/driver_cmsdk/mod.rs)
 - Providing `embassy-time` support essential boils down to mapping a timekeeper and an alarm mechanism to a hardware timer inside a driver and then creating a global instance of that driver.